 Man’s best friend, a dog might be,

-He dotes with admiration,
+he dotes with admiration.

-But regardless of his pedigree,
+But regardless of his pedigree

-He causes consternation.
+he causes consternation.

 Dress him up from top to tail,

-Shine his coat and collar.
+shine his coat and collar.

-What’s the bet, that without fail,
+But, what’s the bet that without fail,

-He’ll lead you in to squaller.
+he’ll lead you in to squaller.

 Take him out to the finest park,

-Frequented there by poodles,
+frequented there by poodles,

-But off his lead, he’ll beg and bark,
+and off his lead, he’ll beg and bark,

-And steal the apple strudels.
+and steal the apple strudels.

 .
 Beware the dog that trains his master,

-.
-It won’t be long before disaster!
+. it won’t be long before disaster!

 © Tim Grace, 24 November 2010